tyhoff/PebbleProfiles/README.md

 ### Other Stuff
 __This tweak is not affiliated with Pebble Technology in any way.
-It is a personal project and remains so.__
+It is a personal project and remains that way.__